glennquah/ConnectCard/README.md

    </td>
    <td>Remove the digital membership loyalty rewards card feature.
    </td>
-   <td>We decided to narrow our focus down to name cards, sticking by our vision of ‘networking made easy’.
+   <td>We decided to narrow our focus down to name cards, sticking by our vision ‘networking made easy’.
    </td>
   </tr>
   <tr>